-ONA methods can be harnessed to address the resources selection problem in building OMs (section 3), by using populated ontologies already in place in organizations to select a set of important and interesting resources to feature in a new OM.
+ONA [33] is the technique of applying traditional information network analysis methods to a populated ontology to uncover certain trends and object characteristics, such as shortest paths, object clusters, semantic similarity, object importance or popularity, etc. Such methods can be harnessed to address the resources selection problem in building OMs (section 3), by using ontologies already in place in organizations to select a set of important and interesting resources to feature in a new OM.
 The fact that the method is automatic takes some of the burden of OM development from its users or managers, and allows some quality content to be put in place prior to use, thereby increasing the likelihood of early take-up by its users.

 Being automatic, ONA is not, of course, foolproof or infallible.
-Many points of interest in an organization's ontology will not be spotted by the methods involved, especially if the ontology is in some way incomplete, and fails to cover the object domain fully in some important respect.
+Many points of interest in an organization's ontology will not be spotted by the methods involved.
 Clearly, ONA cannot be the only principle used to populate an OM.
 However, by extracting some information from an ontology, ONA can be used to suggest an initial set of interesting concepts and relations.
 Certain assumptions must be made to support the use of ONA here, but as the OM develops, such assumptions can be relaxed, as the population of the OM begins to happen by its users.
 And user feedback as to the actual importance of the entities uncovered will always be essential.